SuperOfficeDocs/superoffice-docs/docs/onsite/compatibility/index.md

 ![mssqlserver2019.png][img4]

 Microsoft SQL Server 2019 tested with SuperOffice 8.5 R07 along with ODBC driver 17.4.2.1.
 We mainly focused on product installation and performed smoke testing on critical functional areas of the products.
-No critical issues found during testing.
-Report made November 14th 2019.
+No critical issues were found during testing.
+The report was made on November 14th 2019.

 [Report (\*.xlsx)][5]